Hannibal Buress

-Hannibal Amir Buress (/ˈbʌrɪs/ BURR-iss; born February 4, 1983) is an American black comedian, actor, producer, writer, musician, and venue owner.
+Hannibal Amir Buress (/ˈbʌrɪs/ BURR-iss; born February 4, 1983) is an American comedian, actor, producer, writer, musician, and venue owner.
 He started performing comedy in 2002 while attending Southern Illinois University.
 He starred on Adult Swim's The Eric Andre Show from 2012 to 2020, and was featured on Comedy Central's Broad City from 2014 to 2019.
 He is also known for his October 16, 2014 stand-up routine, which brought the sexual assault allegations against Bill Cosby to public attention and outcry, for which he was lauded.

 Early life

 Hannibal Amir Buress was born in Chicago, Illinois, on February 4, 1983, the son of Margaret Buress, a teacher, and John Buress, a Union Pacific Railroad employee.
 He was raised in the Austin neighborhood of Chicago.
 He was named after Carthaginian general Hannibal, and has told stories in his stand-up act about his name causing women to turn him down because of its association with fictional cannibal Hannibal Lecter.
 After attending Steinmetz College Prep, he attended Southern Illinois University Carbondale for four years but did not graduate.
 While there, he became friends with hip hop artist Open Mike Eagle.